DIY Finishing - Finishing Techniques

 photo source: wiggersfurniture.blogspot.com

 My advice is to check the wood carefully before finishing.
 Discovering these little "accidents" before you start staining and varnishing will save you extra work and wasted money.
-Because finishing will make the little "accident" big enough to count where it hurts - on the money.
+Because the finish will make the little "accidents" big enough to matter where it hurts - money.

 About the author